 Compost is a fantastic addition to gardening, whether it is prefabricated or prepared for oneself.
 You may use it as a top layer of mulch to cover and nurture your garden as it grows by pouring a thin layer of compost in the plant holes for added nutrients.

-Homemade compost can be formed from leftover or unused vegetables, fruits, leaves, grass clippings, potato skins, and so on — but avoid adding meat in your compost because it attracts grubs and other unpleasant creatures.
+Homemade compost can be formed from leftover or unused vegetables, fruits, leaves, grass clippings, potato skins, and so on — but avoid adding meat to your compost because it attracts grubs and other unpleasant creatures.

 Hay is usually used as a mulch in vegetable and fruit gardens.
-It keeps plant-eating pests away, stops walkways from becoming muddy, and decomposes slowly (so you don’t have to refill it as frequently).
+It keeps plant-eating pests away, stops walkways from becoming muddy, and decomposes slowly (so you don’t have to refill it frequently).

 The EZ-Straw Seeding Mulch is our favorite hay mulch.
 It is finely ground, decomposes fully into the soil over time, and can be placed directly on top of seeds to help speed up germination, shield the seeds from birds, and keep them from blowing away if they sit atop the soil.